LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 		  as parameter and updates the value it points to to 98
-1-swap.c - Write a function that swaps the values of two int
+1-swap.c - Write a function that swaps the values of two int 2-strlen.c - Write a function that returns the length of a string